Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS)

 kubectl describe pod <pod name> -n <your-cluster-name>

-For more details on how to monitor and troubleshoot a deployment, see the deployment troubleshooting section of the deployment guidance article.
+For more details about how to monitor and troubleshoot a deployment, see Monitoring and troubleshoot SQL Server big data clusters.

-You can get the IP address of the service-proxy-lb service by running this command in a bash or cmd window:
+You can get the IP address of the mgmtproxy-svc-external service by running this command in a bash or cmd window:

-Now that the SQL Server big data cluster is deployed, try out some of the new capabilities:
+Now that the SQL Server big data cluster is deployed, you can load sample data and explore the tutorials: